Cycle complex over the projective line minus three points : toward multiple zeta values cycles: The cycle complex over

-The relation between the cohomology groups of $\Nc[X](p)$ and the higher Chow groups conclude the proof. \end{proof} \begin{rem} The generators $L_0$ and $L_1$ can be given in terms of explicit cycles in $\Nc[\ps]$ (see Subsection \ref{subs:poly}). \end{rem}
+The relation between the cohomology groups of $\Nc[X](p)$ and the higher Chow groups concludes the proof. \end{proof} \begin{rem} The above corollary for $k=1$ gives us a description of $\HH^1(\cNg{\ps}{\bullet})$ which is the key object of the first step of the $1$-minimal construction mentioned in the introduction.
+Hence this corollary is the starting point of the construction of our algebraic cycle.

+The generators $L_0$ and $L_1$ will be given explicitly in terms of cycles in $\Nc[\ps]$ at Subsection \ref{subs:poly}.
+This allows us to follow the $1$-minimal model construction in order to build our algebraic cycles. \end{rem}